tts-tcq-2025/refactor-vital-monitor-Sreezz/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Aspect oriented to capture repeating aspects

+## Extension : Support a language in addition to English
+  Added enum for supported languages
+  Added Global variable for to select language Extended Mapping table to support extended languagge